dlegr250/git-workflow/README.md

 * `development` => where all new features come from
 * `master` => production-ready code (head of master corresponds to current production code)

-There is a strict process for where branches may come from and where they may be merge to.
+There is a strict process for where branches may come from and where they may be merged to.

 * feature branches
   * from: development